-Majority of commenters supported removing Atlantic cobia from federal management and felt action on Amendment 31 should be taken as soon as possible.
-There were several commenters that felt the Council should retain Atlantic cobia in the management unit until after the stock ID workshop/benchmark assessment.
+The majority of commenters supported removing Atlantic cobia from federal management and felt action on Amendment 31 should be taken as soon as possible.
+There were several commenters that felt the South Atlantic Fishery Management Council should retain Atlantic cobia in the management unit until after the stock ID workshop and benchmark assessment was completed.
+The stock ID workshop was conducted in April 2018 and preliminary information from genetic and tagging information suggests that a change in the management boundary between the Gulf of Mexico (Gulf) and Atlantic stocks of cobia is not warranted.